-All international research agreements are executed and managed by the Office of Industry Engagement.
-Projects are considered “international” when sponsored by a foreign government or by a private entity based in a foreign nation, regardless of where the work is to be performed.
+The Office of Industry Engagement executes sponsored research agreements when the sponsor is a foreign government or a private entity based in a foreign nation, regardless of where the work is to be performed.

 We encourage Georgia Tech researchers to contact the Office of Industry Engagement as early as possible, so we can help you navigate the process and help ensure the success of your collaborations.

 Federal regulations restrict the export of certain technology or technical data overseas and to foreign nationals working in or visiting the United States.
 Therefore, all international research proposals are reviewed for export control concerns related to national security, foreign policy, anti-terrorism, and/or non-proliferation.

 Georgia Tech researchers should keep the following in mind:

 - Export control reviewers may contact the PI for additional information.

 - Please allow 3-5 business days for the export control review.